Skip to main content

 story3 negative mentions

-• The game features a unique concept of living out superhero fantasies in VR, which is appealing to fans of the genre.
+• The game features a unique concept of a superhero RPG in VR, allowing players to control different elements and fly around the city.

 • story